 Sign up to receive a daily dose of hope and anticipation, along with some practical growth steps, delivered to your email inbox this season.

-Melody serves as managing editor for Cru Storylines™ and a journalist with Cru®.
+Melody serves as editor-in-chief for Cru Storylines™ and a journalist with Cru®.
 She’s an Atlanta, Georgia, native and University of Georgia graduate with a bachelor’s degree in magazine journalism.
 She enjoys the intersection of creativity, theology and popular culture in her writing projects.